 We are also reliant on the security practices of our third-party service providers, which may be outside of our direct control.
 The services provided by these third parties are subject to the same risk of outages, other failures and security breaches described above.
 If these third parties fail to adhere to adequate security practices, or experience a breach of their systems, the data of our employees, customers and business associates may be improperly accessed, used or disclosed.
 In addition, our providers have broad discretion to change and interpret the terms of service and other policies with respect to us, and those actions may be unfavorable to our business operations.
 Our providers may also take actions beyond our control that could harm our business, including discontinuing or limiting our access to one or more services, increasing pricing terms, terminating or seeking to terminate our contractual relationship altogether, or altering how we are able to process data in a way that is unfavorable or costly to us.
 Although we expect that we could obtain similar services from other third parties, if our arrangements with our current providers were terminated, we could experience interruptions in our business, as well as delays and additional expenses in arranging for alternative cloud infrastructure services.
 Any loss or interruption to our IT systems or the services provided by third parties could adversely affect our business, financial condition and results of operations.
-Additionally, due to the Russia-Ukraine conflict which started in February 2022, there have been publicized threats to increase hacking activity against the critical infrastructure of any nation or organization that retaliates against Russia for its invasion of Ukraine.
+Additionally, due to the Russia-Ukraine conflict which started in February 2022, there have been publicized cybersecurity threats to increase hacking activity against the critical infrastructure of any nation or organization that retaliates against Russia for its invasion of Ukraine.
+Similarly, cybersecurity threats may be heightened as a result of the ongoing military conflict between Israel and Hamas.
 Any such increase in such attacks on our third-party service providers or other systems could adversely affect our network systems or other operations.
-We have measures in place that are designed to detect and respond to such cyber-attacks and data security incidents, but there can be no assurance that our efforts will prevent or detect such cyber-attacks and data security incidents.
+We have measures in place that are designed to detect and respond to such cybersecurity and data security incidents, but there can be no assurance that our efforts will prevent or detect such cybersecurity and data security incidents.